24 December 2024

 on the run!
 Emotion and spirit try

-to slow it down, sometimes laughing at it,
+to stop it, sometimes laughing at it,

 but always paying attention to colors

-a list.
+acrylic on paper.
 It’ll look like an infinity scarf,

 laying down in a figure eight.
+I put painting on

 Thinking of inner space and time makes me